 - Moderate exercise is one of the best things you can do to keep your heart, and the rest of your body, healthy.
 Consult with your provider before beginning a new exercise program.
 Exercise moderately and within your capabilities, but do it regularly.

 - People who exercise often have less body fat and smoke less than people who do not exercise.
 They also tend to have fewer blood pressure problems and less heart disease.

 - Have your blood pressure checked every year.
 If you have diabetes, heart disease, kidney problems, or certain other conditions, your blood pressure may need to be monitored more closely.

 - If your cholesterol level is normal, have it rechecked every 5 years.
 If you have diabetes, heart disease, kidney problems, or certain other conditions, your cholesterol may need to be monitored more closely.

 Heart disease - aging; Atherosclerosis - aging

-Schwartz JB, Zipes DP.
-Cardiovascular disease in the elderly In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Forman DE, Fleg JLl, Wenger NK.
+Cardiovascular disease in the elderly.
+In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 76.
+11th ed.
+Philadelphia, PA: Elsevier Saunders; 2019:chap 88.

 Walston JD.
 Common clinical sequelae of aging.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 25.